Health

 Topical over-the-counter medication

 For many causes of bald spots, a topical treatment called minoxidil may reduce progressive hair loss and promote regrowth in the affected area.
-You can purchase minoxidil over the counter in liquid solution and foam forms, which are available for men and women in different concentrations.
+You can purchase over-the-counter minoxidil in liquid solution and foam forms, which are available for men and women in different concentrations.
 Most people need to apply minoxidil two to three times daily for three to six months before seeing regrowth.
 If the medication does cause hair to regrow on a bald spot, you will likely need to continue to apply it daily to maintain the growth.
+Some studies have shown that using low-level laser therapy may potentially help hair regrowth, in addition to daily minoxidil use.

 Adopt a healthy hair care routine

 Taking good care of the hair in the area surrounding your bald spot may help reduce further loss if the problem is due to scalp irritation or your styling routine.
-Follow these tips for a healthy hair care regimen:
+The following tips may help your hair and scalp health:

-• Don't wear your hair in tight ponytails, braids, buns or similar styles
+- Don't wear your hair in tight ponytails, braids, buns or similar styles that may pull on hair

 Examine your diet

 Nutritional deficiencies and severe calorie restriction can contribute to hair loss.
-If you're trying to lose weight, make sure you maintain a sufficient daily calorie intake.
-Consuming a variety of whole grains, lean protein, fruits and vegetables can ensure your body has access to the vitamins, minerals and other nutrients that are necessary for hair growth.
+If you're trying to lose weight, make sure you maintain a sufficient daily calorie intake with essential nutrients.
+Consuming a variety of whole grains, lean protein, fruits and vegetables can ensure your body has access to the vitamins, minerals and other nutrients that are necessary for hair growth and health.
+If you’re considering taking an over-the-counter supplement, check with your healthcare provider first.
+Taking too much of certain vitamins and minerals may be harmful and may actually contribute to hair loss.

 Conceal the area during regrowth